 Assault cases can be complicated.
 Your case will likely come down to your word versus someone else’s testimony.
-Don’t simply assume that everything will work out in your favor, even if you did nothing wrong or were simply defending yourself.
+Don’t simply assume that everything will work out in your favor.
+Even if you did nothing wrong or were simply defending yourself, the court may not see it that way.
 Contact us so that we can help.

 Remember, police and prosecutors may have made mistakes in building a case against you.
 Sometimes, the evidence was collected illegally.
 Sometimes, police conduct searches without obtaining warrants.

 Before you accept a plea or try to explain your case to law enforcement, talk to us.
 When the stakes are high, you need the help of a knowledgeable criminal defense attorney.
 If you are facing assault charges in Lackawanna, Luzerne, Wayne, or Pike counties, don’t wait another second.
 Contact the Scranton assault defense attorneys at Mazzoni Valvano Szewczyk & Karam today.